 Uploading to Couchdrop:

-To upload your newly created public key to Couchdrop, login by visiting http://my.couchdrop.io, navigate to Keys and then copy the entire contents of the id_rsa.pub file to the RSA field for your account.
+To upload your newly created public key navigate to the desired user you wish to use this key with and copy the entire contents of the id_rsa.pub file to the RSA field.

-Once configured, SCP/Rsync will check you key before prompting you for a password.
+Once configured, SCP, SFTP or Rsync will check you key before prompting you for a password.
 If the keys match, then password authentication will not be required